WPNET/wp-server-cli/README.md

 ```

 ### `cache <sub-command>`
 This command group is for managing the site's cache.
-These commands are only available if the site has the SpinupWP plugin active.
+These commands are only available if the site has the Cache Control plugin active.

 **Usage:**
 ```bash